professor Sarah Wordsworth

 Professor of Health Economics

 I joined the Health Economics Research Centre in January 2003 and developed a research programme on the economics of genetic and genomic technologies.
-Of particular interest are the economics of translating high-throughput sequencing technologies such as whole genome sequencing in rare diseases and cancer into health care systems.
+Of particular interest are the economics of translating high-throughput sequencing technologies such as whole genome sequencing in rare diseases and cancer into healthcare systems.

 My other research interests include antimicrobial resistance (AMR) where I explore the contribution that health economics can bring to this important health area and identify barriers to implementing interventions for reducing AMR.
-I also address methodological challenges in trial based economic evaluations in the areas of surgery for obesity, lung cancer surgery, cardiovascular disease and eye disease.
+I also address methodological challenges in trial-based economic evaluations in the areas of surgery for obesity, lung cancer surgery, cardiovascular disease and eye disease.

-I undertake policy work and lead the Health Economics Genomics England Clinical Interpretation Partnership (GeCIP). for the UK’s 100,000 Genomes Project.
+I undertake policy work and lead the Health Economics Genomics England Clinical Interpretation Partnership (GeCIP) for the UK’s 100,000 Genomes Project.
 This is the largest sequencing initiative in the world, and sequenced 100,000 entire genomes from around 70,000 National Health Service patients with rare diseases and cancer.

 I teach a variety of undergraduate and graduate students, I am also Co-Director of the MSc in Precision Cancer Medicine (University of Oxford) and supervise DPhil students.